Why we love it

 Over the past century, West Town has seen waves of immigrants from all over the world.
 These global influences have shaped the neighborhood into the funky, creative enclave it is today.
 This is where you can find an Old-World pierogi joint, a botanical-inspired brewery, and a contemporary omakase spot — all on the same street.

 If you’re spending a day in West Town, Chicago Avenue is a good spot to start exploring.
-Many of the area’s diverse restaurants and bars are clustered around this area, like Chicago’s first botanic brewery (Forbidden Root), German-Southern fusion in a beer hall (Funkenhausen), a Michelin-starred Portuguese tasting menu (Porto), a BYOB Creole spot (Soulé), and a Filipino bakery with lines out the door (Kasama).
+Many of the area’s diverse restaurants and bars are clustered around this area, like Chicago’s first botanic brewery (Forbidden Root), a Michelin-starred Portuguese tasting menu (Porto), a BYOB Creole spot (Soulé), and a Filipino bakery with lines out the door (Kasama).

 West Town encompasses the historic Ukrainian Village area, which brings tons of Eastern European heritage to the area.
 The Ukrainian National Museum houses an unparalleled collection of cultural items and artifacts, and the Ukrainian Institute of Modern Art presents works by internationally recognized artists from around the globe.
 And don’t miss the burgeoning gallery district and colorful public art that attracts artists and art-lovers to West Town.